Must Read Sugar Baby Advice, According to 10 Real Sugar Babies

 On a similar note, you need to be comfortable talking about the terms of the arrangement.
 Specifically, money.

-Noelle, aka The Different One found that this was a huge stumbling block for her when she first started sugar dating.
-She was so scared of talking finances because it felt like such a touchy subject.
-And she especially didn’t want the arrangement to feel like a transaction.
+“I was so scared of talking finances because it felt like such a touchy subject.
+And I especially didn’t want the arrangement to feel like a transaction.”

 Figure out how and when you get paid.
 Do you want to get paid monthly?
 Bi-weekly?
 Weekly?
 Pay per date?
-Noelle firmed up what she wanted after she’d been scammed a couple times from sugar daddies saying “don’t worry I’ll take care of things.”
-There’s nothing worse than waiting for the monthly bills to come in while expecting monthly allowance and then low and behold, never seeing a single penny after a month of companionship is wasted.
+Noelle finally firmed up what she wanted after she’d been scammed a couple times from sugar daddies saying “don’t worry I’ll take care of things.”

 Your eagerness to see them as much as you can doesn’t determine the fact that a sugar daddy is going to pay you.
 Just figure it out right away so you won’t waste each other’s time if there is a disagreement.